With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 You need to consider with your dentist what your other choices are.

-If they don’t offer any, ask whether there are, get a second opinion.
+If they don’t offer any, ask whether there are other options available, and consider getting a second opinion.

 Bupa explain some of the options available to you, if your teeth have become worn, decayed or broken.